JohnVinyard/JohnVinyard.github.io/_posts/2019-10-22-cochlea-api-and-example-application.md

 RESTful API that allows users to annotate audio files on the internet.
 Segments or time intervals can be annotated with text tags or other arbitrary data.
-This may not sound very exciting on its own, but I believe that these simple primitives, make possible incredibly diverse applications tailored to the needs of electronic musicians, sound designers and other folks interested in playing with sound.
+This may not sound very exciting on its own, but I believe that these simple primitives make possible incredibly diverse applications tailored to the needs of electronic musicians, sound designers and other folks interested in playing with sound.